Skip to content

 4. Encourage participation in clinic through supervised learning events (SLEs)

 Virtual clinics can be a tool to help trainees and students complete supervised learning events (SLEs).
-Whether they occur through observed interaction (like the mini-CEX) or case-based discussion, these clinics can be ideal for assessments.
+These clinics can be ideal for assessments through observed interaction (like the mini-CEX) or case-based discussion.
 Running SLEs through virtual clinics provides scope to strengthen the event’s aims with a summative focus by having regular virtual clinics over a rotation.
 This may decrease the burden on trainees during the pandemic or times of high patient load.

 5. Provide formative feedback